Understanding headache pain

 Migraine ad cluster headaches can have many causes.

-- Don’t eat aged cheese, nuts, beans, chocolate, red wine or foods that contain caffeine, nitrates or MSG.
+- Don’t eat aged cheese, nuts, beans, chocolate, red wine or foods that contain caffeine or nitrates.

 - Don’t work in poor lighting.